Craytor/lifx-weather-controller/README.md

 A quick and effective way to update your LIFX lights to display alerts by the National Weather Service.
 Currently the only supported feature from the NWS are issued alerts.
-This application calls the National Weather Service every 20
+This application calls the National Weather Service every 20 seconds (by default).

+Currently, the application will only change lights for the following alerts:
+* Tornado Warning
+* Severe Thunderstorm Warning
+* Flash Flood Warning

 ### Installation
 1. `npm install` in this directory